Cron Printz Christian (DAC ship): HDMS Kronprinsen af Danmark

-Cron Printz Christian
+Cron Printz Christian: ;Canton, 173032

 Some of Copenhagen's leading merchants responded to the dissolution of the Danish East India Company by creating two trading societies, one for the Indian trade and another one for the new and promising China trade.
 On 20 April 1730, the two societies were merged to form the Danish Asiatic Company.
 It was decided to loan out Kronprinsen af Danmark to the interim company for its first expedition to China.
 The ship was subsequently adapted for her new use as a merchant ship and renamed Cron Printz Christian.
-Michael Christian Ludvig Ferdinand Tønder, a naval officer who had served under Tordenskiol in the Great Northern War, was selected as captain of the ship.
+Michael Christian Ludvig Ferdinand Tønder, a naval officer who had served under Tordenskiold in the Great Northern War, was selected as captain of the ship.
 The lack of experience with trade on China presented a challenge to the new company.
 Peter van Hurk, a Dutchman who had completed four voyages to China with ships of the Dutch East India Company, was appointed as supercargo.
 Guillielmo de Brouwer, another Dutchman with experience from the Dutch East India Company, was appointed as second captain.
 Peter Mule was appointed as second supercargo.
 Joachim Bonasch was appointed as 3rd supercargo.
 Hans Ølgod was appointed as skibsskriver.
 Frederik Zimmer was appointed as third mate.
 Christen Lintrup, who would later be raised to the peerage under the name Lindencrone, started his career in the Danish Asiatic Company as second assistant on the expedition.

 Cron Printz Christian was towed out of Copenhagen Harbour on 14 October 1730 and set sails 12 days later.
 The voyage was off to a bad start when foul weather took her too far north and a leak in the hull made it necessary to call at the Faroe Islands for repairs.
 In January 1731, Cron Printz Christian called on the Canary Islands.
 She passed the Cape of Good Hope in May and then continued east to the islands of Amsterdam and St. Paul.
 She then turned to a northeasterly course, directly towards the Sunda Strait, between Sumatra and Java, where in late June fresh supplies were taken aboard.